-OTTAWA, April 29, 2016 /CNW Telbec/ - The Michener Awards Foundation today announced the finalists for the 2015 Michener Award for meritorious public service journalism.
+OTTAWA, May 14, 2018 /CNW/ - The Michener Awards Foundation today announced the finalists for the 2017 Michener Award for meritorious public service journalism.

-His Excellency the Right Honourable David Johnston, Governor General of Canada, will host the Michener Awards ceremony at Rideau Hall on June 17 where the winner of the 2015 Michener Award will be announced and two Michener-Deacon Fellowships will be presented.
-The Fellowship winners will be announced in early May.
+Her Excellency the Right Honourable Julie Payette, Governor General of Canada, will host the Michener Awards ceremony at Rideau Hall on June 12 where the winner of the 2017 Michener Award will be announced and two Michener-Deacon Fellowships will be presented.

 The Michener Award, founded in 1970 by the late Roland Michener, then governor general, honours excellence in public-service journalism.
 The judges' decisions are heavily influenced by the degree of public benefit generated by the print, broadcast and online entries submitted for consideration.